mdx-js/mdx/docs/advanced/index.md

 ## Usage

 For advanced use cases you can use the library directly.
 By default, MDX is asynchronous because plugins can be asynchronous themselves!
-This means that plugins can make request data, read from the file system.
+This means that plugins can make requests for data, read from the file system.
 Anything!

 ```js
 var mdx = require("@mdx-js/mdx")